-With funding, we will be able to sustain and measure the impact of the work we have begun.
 We have a powerful opportunity to institutionalize innovative teaching and learning at Harvard.
-To be an active community citizen is to reach out to people who are often denied educational opportunities; Harvard’s support of prison education is invaluable as is the opportunity for Harvard students to learn from peers who are incarcerated.
+To be an active community citizen is to reach out to people who are often denied educational opportunities; Harvard’s support of prison education is invaluable as is the opportunity for Harvard students to learn with and from peers who are incarcerated.